deepinsight/insightface/model_zoo/README.md

 # InsightFace Model Zoo

+**ALL models are available for non-commercial research purposes only.**

 ## 0. Python Package models

 To check the detail of insightface python package, please see [here](../python-package).